-While capitalism “encourages male supremacy,” many men reject this role because it hurts the women they love, and it blocks them from enjoying egalitarian, cooperative relationships.
+While capitalism “encourages male supremacy,” many men reject this role because it hurts the women they love and blocks them from enjoying egalitarian, cooperative relationships.

 The individual man has no choice about whether or not the women in his life are oppressed; capitalism ensures that they are.
-However, individual men can choose either to take advantage of women’s oppression or to share the burdens of the home and join the fight to socialize domestic labor.
+However, individual men can choose to take advantage of women’s oppression or to share their burdens and join the fight to socialize domestic labor.

 Class comes first

-The socialist challenge is to convince working-class men to put their class interests first, to convince them that whatever benefits they gain from women’s oppression pale in comparison with the benefits they could have by rejecting sexism and fighting alongside women to end capitalism and all of its oppressions.
+The socialist challenge is to convince working-class men to put their class interests first, to convince them that whatever benefits they think they gain from women’s oppression pale in comparison with the benefits they could have by fighting alongside women to end capitalism and all of its oppressions.

-In contrast, Vogel, Ferguson and McNally offer a pseudo-marxist argument for a cross-class movement of women organized separately from men.
-This concession to bourgeois feminism betrays the interests of working-class women.
+In contrast, Vogel, Ferguson, and McNally offer a pseudo-marxist argument for a cross-class movement of women organized separately from men.

 Any mixed-class movement of women must betray its working-class members.
 When working-class women demand socialized childcare, their privileged sisters moan about paying higher taxes.
 When working-class women demand more pay, their privileged sisters oppose the rising cost of hired help.
 The only ‘feminism’ that can liberate all classes of women is the ‘feminism’ that is based on the goals of the working class.